yellobyte/SoapESP32/README.md

 ####  Ethernet SSDP multicast issue:

 SSDP M-SEARCH multicast packets carry the destination ip 239.255.255.250 and port 1900.
-However, some NAS devices (e.g. my old Buffalo Linkstation) do **not** reply to such packets when the **source** port is 1900 as well.
+Some NAS devices (e.g. my old Buffalo Linkstation) do **not** reply to such packets when the **source** port is 1900 as well.
 When using the standard Arduino Ethernet library, all SSDP multicast packets carry identical destination & source ports, in our case 1900.
 There are three solutions to this peculiar problem:

 a) increase the scan time to e.g. 90s and very likely you will catch a SSDP NOTIFY packet **or**
 b) use *addServer()* to manually add a server to the server list **or**